sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.md

 1. **PaleoScenario_Plot.png** - This is a visualization of variability in this scenario.
 This plot is an output of the r code.
 The y-axis is a ratio of the annual natural flow for the Drought_Paleo ensemble to the baseline flow per year (12.95 MAF).

+1. **Results_Paleo.xlsx** - Results for a run in RiverWare using the Paleo trace 46 hydrology

+1. **Reults_CMIP5.xlsx** - Results for a run in RiverWare using the CMIP5_LOCA trace 39 hydrology

 ## Directions to use the Hydrology Outputs in CRSS Model